informalsystems/quartz/crates/contracts/core/SPEC.md

 ### Attestation Verification

-The attestation verification process is handled by the `quartz-tee-ra` package, which is a dependency of `quartz-cw`.
-The verification functions are called within the execution handlers of `quartz-cw`.
+The attestation verification process is handled by the `quartz-tee-ra` package, which is a dependency of `quartz-contract-core`.
+The verification functions are called within the execution handlers of `quartz-contract-core`.

 ```rust
 pub use intel_sgx::{